Skip to content

 To be considered, students must meet the following criteria:

-Students whose parents or court-appointed legal guardians do not reside in Washington can only obtain residency for tuition purposes by fulfilling the requirements as a financially independent student.
-Students must complete and sign the Residence Questionnaire form (both pages) and provide all documentation as requested on the Residence Questionnaire and the Financially Independent Student Documentation Checklist.
+Students whose parents or court-appointed legal guardians do not reside in Washington, and who do not meet the requirements of the Residency Affidavit, can only obtain residency for tuition purposes by fulfilling the requirements as a financially independent student.
+Students must complete and sign the Residence Questionnaire form online and provide all documentation as requested.
+Review the Materials Guide for Financially Independent Students for more information.

 Residence Questionnaire – Financially Independent [PDF]